-Employees of the following campus resources can provide confidential support and services to you and are not required to report disclosures of sexual violence or harassment, relationship or dating violence, domestic violence, and stalking:
+Employees of the following campus resources can provide confidential support and services to you and are not required to report disclosures of sexual assault or harassment, relationship or dating violence, domestic violence, and stalking:

-- Center for Victim Advocacy
+- VAVP

 - Counseling Center

 - Student Health Services

-- Ombuds Office

-- Students with Disabilities Services

-You can seek assistance from employees of these services without prompting a Title IX Incident Report to be filed.
-The only exceptions to this confidentiality are the following circumstances which require employees listed as confidential resources to report a situation to authorities:
+You can seek assistance from employees of these services without triggering an investigation, unless you wish the incident to be investigated.
+The only exceptions to this confidentality are the following circumstances which require employees to report a situation to authorities:

-- When child abuse is involved. - When there is the potential of imminent harm to self or others. - When a student victim is under the age of 18.
+- when child abuse is involved - when there is the potential of imminent harm to self or others - when a student victim is under the age of 18.